AnkitPilankar/Financial-Consumer-Complaints/README.md

 Key tasks included:

-Developing a Year-over-Year (YoY) comparison to analyze complaint trends and seasonal patterns.
+1)Developing a Year-over-Year (YoY) comparison to analyze complaint trends and seasonal patterns.

-Creating detailed metrics for timely responses, types of company resolutions (e.g., monetary relief, explanation), and ongoing complaint statuses.
+2)Creating detailed metrics for timely responses, types of company resolutions (e.g., monetary relief, explanation), and ongoing complaint statuses.

-Implementing Field Parameters for financial products and sub-products, allowing interactive filtering for deeper data insights.
+3)Implementing Field Parameters for financial products and sub-products, allowing interactive filtering for deeper data insights.

-Using conditional formatting to visualize monthly and daily complaints distribution and highlight key trends.
+4)Using conditional formatting to visualize monthly and daily complaints distribution and highlight key trends.

-Employing tooltips for enhanced data exploration, providing additional context on products and issues when hovering over visuals.
+5)Employing tooltips for enhanced data exploration, providing additional context on products and issues when hovering over visuals.

 Key Metrics/KPIs Used:

-Total Complaints: Total number of complaints received.
+1)Total Complaints: Total number of complaints received.

-Average Days to Resolution: Average time taken to resolve complaints.
+2)Average Days to Resolution: Average time taken to resolve complaints.

-Timely Response Rate: Percentage of complaints responded to in a timely manner (Yes/No/Still Pending).
+3)Timely Response Rate: Percentage of complaints responded to in a timely manner (Yes/No/Still Pending).

-Complaint Resolution Status:
+4)Complaint Resolution Status:
 Percentage of complaints closed, including:

 Closed with Monetary/Non-Monetary Relief